 8.2 US 18.
-Using integer arrays to specify the rank and bounds of an array real :: zz(lb_array+2:) real, dimension(lb_array:) :: x, y
+Using integer arrays to specify the rank and bounds of an array

-Integer expressions that are rank-one arrays may be use to specify the rank and bounds of an array.
+Integer expressions that are rank-one arrays may be used to specify the rank and bounds of an array.

 For an assumed-shape array, the rank and lower bounds may be determined by a rank-one integer array, for example